Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Related Work

-As Table \ref{tab:related_work_foundation_models} summarizes, LagLlama, Chronos, and TimesFM provide information on their (pre-)training data, which enables an evaluation without test set contamination.
+As Table \ref{tab:related_work_foundation_models} summarizes, most TSFM provide information on their (pre-)training data, which enables an evaluation without test set contamination.
 In contrast, information about the training data for TimeGPT-1 is not publicly available, disqualifying it from an appropriate evaluation using historical open-source datasets.

+It is important to note that the typical evaluation strategy used in TSFM often differs from standard time series cross-validation.
+Instead of applying a rolling-window or expanding-window validation over the entire time series, TSFMs are usually assessed only on the final observations of the series that corresponds to the forecast horizon \cite{Das2024, Ansari.2024, liu2025sundial}.
+In other words, the evaluation does not track how the model performs over time but is instead based on producing a single prediction for the last n time points, with performance aggregated across the collection of time series rather than across multiple time segments.